Andy-J-marshall/littlemoor-website/README.md

 The images can be updated but they need to be named exactly the same as they already are in the `src/images/news` directory.
 The images will be associated with the news item based on the order they are in the `news.json` file i.e. the first news item in the JSON file 1 will use `news-image1.png`, the second news item will use `news-image2.png` etc.

+### Creating a new page

+1. Create a new react component in the `src/pages` directory.
+2. Import this component in `src/app.tsx` and add a new route to the Router component.
+3. Add a new `Nav.Item` to the page in the src`/components/navigation.tsx` file.
+The endpoint should match the route you added in step 2.

 ### Creating Pull Requests (PRs) in GitHub

-To make changes to the repository, you will need to clone the repo locally and create a pull request.
+To make changes to the repository, you will need to clone the repo locally and create a pull request

 1. **Clone the repository**: Clone the forked repository to your local machine using the command:
     ```sh